 The Enterprise Architect installation provides a model called EABase.eap, which is copied into the installation folder specifically for the purpose of providing basic data for a new model.
-However, if you have customized the various drop-down lists in another model then you might
+However, if you have customized the various drop-down lists in another model then you might prefer to use that.
+Regardless of what model you choose to use, the process is the same and is outlined here.

-Ste p Action 3.
-1. 1 In Enterprise Architect, open the existing repository and select the 'Configure > Model > Integrity > Project Integrity' ribbon option.
-3. 1.
-2 In the 'Action' panel, select the 'Report Only' radio button, and in the 'Checks to Run' panel select all checkboxes.
+Step Action 3.1.1 In Enterprise Architect, open the existing repository and select the 'Configure > Model > Integrity > Project Integrity' ribbon option.
+3.1.2 In the 'Action' panel, select the 'Report Only' radio button, and in the 'Checks to Run' panel select all checkboxes.
 Click on the Go button .
-3. 1.
-3 If Enterprise Architect detects that the existing model contains integrity issues, they will be listed in the main panel at the bottom of the dialog.
+3.1.3 If Enterprise Architect detects that the existing model contains integrity issues, they will be listed in the main panel at the bottom of the dialog.
 These issues should be resolved before continuing with the project transfer.
-3. 1.
-4 With Enterprise Architect open ensure that there is no project loaded, by clicking on the button and selecting 'Close Project'.
-3. 1.
-5 Select the 'Configure > Model > Transfer > Project Transfer' ribbon option.
+3.1.4 With Enterprise Architect open ensure that there is no project loaded, by clicking on the and selecting 'Close Project'.
+3.1.5 Select the 'Configure > Model > Transfer > Project Transfer ' ribbon option.
 The 'Project Transfer' dialog displays.
-3. 1.
-In the 'Transfer Type' panel, select 'File to DBMS'.

-6 3.
-1. 7 In the 'Source Project' field, click on the button and browse for the name of the project file to copy to the repository.
+3.1.6 In the 'Transfer Type' panel, select 'File to DBMS'.
+3.1.7 In the 'Source Project' field, click on the button and browse for the name of the project file to copy to the repository.
 If the .EAP file has Replication enabled, this must be removed before performing the transfer.
-3. 1.
-8 At the right of the 'Target Project' field, click on the button.
+3.1.8 At the right of the 'Target Project' field, click on the button.
 The 'Datalink Properties' dialog displays.
-3. 1.
-9 Select 'Microsoft OLE DB Provider for ODBC Drivers' from the list.
+3.1.9 Select 'Microsoft OLE DB Provider for ODBC Drivers' from the list.
 Click on the Next button.
-3. 1.
-10 In the 'Use Data source name' field, click on the drop-down arrow and select the ODBC Data Source you configured to point to your new database.
-Click on the OK button.
-The 'Project Transfer' dialog redisplays.
-3. 1.
-11 If required, select the 'Logfile' checkbox and type a path and filename for the data transfer log file.
-3. Click on the Transfer button to begin the data
+3.1.1 In the 'Use Data source name' field, click on the drop-down arrow and select the ODBC Data Source you configured to point to your new database.
+Click on the OK button .
+The ' Project Transfer' dialog redisplays.
+Chen on the Car button.
+The Troject Transfer dialog redisplays.
+3.1.1 If required, select the 'Logfile' checkbox and type a path and filename for the data transfer log file.

-1. 12 transfer process.
-3. 1.
-13 When the process is complete, you have created a project on a MySQL database and can now connect to it and open it from Enterprise Architect.
+1 3.1.1 Click on the Transfer button to begin the data transfer process.
+3.1.1 When the process is complete, you have created a project on a MySQL database and can now connect to it and open it from Enterprise Architect.